taigaio/taiga-front/README.md

 ## Setup ##

-All the information about the different installation methods (production, development, vagrant, docker...) can be found here http://taigaio.github.io/taiga-doc/dist/#_installation_guide.
+All the information about the different installation methods can be found here https://taigaio.github.io/taiga-doc/dist/#installation-guide.

 #### Initial dev env ####